Olive Edis: Life

 Caroline "Carrie" Murray, daughter to Surgeon General John Murray, a well-known photographer in India, gave Edis her first camera and became the subject of Edis's first attempt at a photographic portrait in 1900.
-By 1905, Edis and her sister Katherine had opened a professional studio on Church Street, in Sheringham, North Norfolk.
-Katherine left the studio in 1907 when she married local doctor Robert Legat.
+By 1905, Edis and her sister Katharine had opened a professional studio on Church Street, in Sheringham, North Norfolk.
+Katharine left the studio in 1907 when she married local doctor Robert Legat.
 Edis, however, continued to build the businesses and divided her time between studios in Sheringham and Notting Hill, London.
-Meanwhile, Katherine pursued her photography privately and continued to show considerable skill in both black and white and autochrome photography.
+Meanwhile, Katharine pursued her photography privately and continued to show considerable skill in both black and white and autochrome photography.

 Edis married Edwin Galsworthy, a solicitor and director of Barclay's Bank, in 1928 at the age of 52, and became stepmother to his two adult children Margaret Eleanor and Gerald.